floschnell/flatcrawl-crawlers/README.md

 # flatcrawl-crawlers

-This repository is part of my flatcrawl project.
+This repository is part of my **flatcrawl project**.
 It contains a Rust implementation of crawlers/scrapers for different real estate websites.
 It will scan those websites in scheduled cycles and extract information on new flats.
-Those new flats are then parsed into a consistent layout.
-Finally they are sent away for further processing.
+Those new flats are then parsed into a consistent layout and sent away for further processing.

 I chose Rust for this project, because I wanted to learn the language and also it seemed to be a good fit because of its capabilities like speed and thread safetiness.

+## The flatcrawl project

+The purpose of the project is to **collect flats from different rental sites** and **expose them in a consistent shape**.
+Eventually it lets users define **custom searches** and provides them with **instant updates on new matching flats**.

 ## Infrastructure